 Cannabidiol, otherwise known as CBD for short, has taken the world by storm.
 CBD is classified as a chemical compound often found in the hemp plant.
 CBD however, is found in much higher concentrations in the hemp plant as opposed to finding higher concentrations of THC in marijuana.
 The main distinction between CBD and THC is that CBD is "non-intoxicating" meaning that it doesn't give the user a "high".
 Today, CBD can be purchased online with a wide variety of products such as edibles, topicals, tinctures and so much more!

-When you ingest CBD, the CBD binds on to certain receptors called the CB1 and CB2 receptors.
+When you ingest CBD, the CBD binds to certain receptors called the CB1 and CB2 receptors.
 CB1 receptors are found all throughout the brain and spinal cord, along with other small tissues.
 CB2 receptors are primarily found in the immune system.
 Without these receptors, CBD would prove to be nearly useless.
 In a real-world comparison, its like buying a brand new car (CBD) but without an engine (receptors)

 Is CBD Legal for Athletes?

-As of early 2018, the World Anti-Doping Agency (WADA) officially declared that CBD be removed from the banned substance list, whether it's used in or out of competition (Full WADA drug list).
+As of early 2018, the World Anti-Doping Agency (WADA) officially declared that CBD is removed from the banned substance list, whether it's used in or out of competition (Full WADA drug list).
 The WADA is the first major sports organization to acknowledge CBD as a compound separate from marijuana.
 The US Anti-Doping Agency did the same.

-This new policy now allows athletes governed by these agencies, to use CBD before and during competition, as well as for recovery afterward.
+This new policy now allows athletes governed by these agencies, to use CBD before and during a competition, as well as for recovery afterward.
 Although CBD as a whole was taken off the list, other similar compounds like natural and synthetic cannabinoids still remain on the list.
 Some leagues look as if CBD and cannabis reform is in the future, while others cannot be budged.

 CBD oil still remains on the NFL’s banned substances list, despite the 2018 Farm Bill removing hemp from its classification as a controlled substance under federal law.